 What does Xbox Game Pass Ultimate mean for Xbox Series X and S backward compatibility?

-Xbox Series X and Series S will be released on November 10, 2020.
+Xbox Series X and Series S were released on November 10, 2020.